ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex11.md

 ```

 at which point we have an array of 10 null references, each of which could be initialized to a Rational number.
 For example,
-we can get the first ten five of this sequence:
+we can get the first five terms of this sequence:

 $$ 1 + \frac{1}{2} + \frac{1}{3} + \frac{1}{4} + \frac{1}{5} $$